skx/sysbox/README.md

 Trivial command to display the contents of a filesystem, as a nested tree.
 This is similar to the standard `tree` command, without the nesting and ASCII graphics.

+## urls

+Extract URLs from the named files, or STDIN.
+URLs are parsed naively with a simple regular expression and only `http` and `https` schemes are recognized.

 ## validate-json

 Validate `*.json` files from the current working-directory, or the named directory, recursively.